Beet, Honey and Walnut Energy Cookies fuel runners, toddlers, pregnant mamas and anyone in need of a sweet fix in this hurried and busy life.

 - 1 tablespoon fresh ginger grated

 - 1/3 cup raisins

-- Peel the grate the beets on the smallest grate.
+Peel and grate the beets on the smallest grate.
 Set aside.

-- Toast the walnuts for 8 minutes, then set aside.
+Toast the walnuts in a small baking dish for 8 minutes, then set aside.

 Shredded beets can be substituted with carrots.